 Talk to Volunteers from The Peranakan Museum (14 November 2020)

 I spent a delightful Saturday afternoon on 14 November 2020 online with around 70 volunteers from The Peranakan Museum.
 I am grateful to the museum volunteers for giving me the opportunity to share about Seah family history and Seah Liang Seah’s prominent Peranakan contemporaries, and my personal journey in documenting my family history.
 Those who attended the Zoom talk found it meaningful and asked many questions on Peranakan identity.
-This event brought back fond personal memories of my very first time speaking at The Peranakan Museum (in Ixora Room) back in August 2017.
-It was my first public talk on local history.
-And many museum volunteers and docents attended that first talk, and encouraged me.
+This event brought back fond personal memories of my first time speaking at The Peranakan Museum (in Ixora Room) back in August 2017, which was my first public talk on local history.
+Many museum volunteers and docents attended that first talk, and encouraged me.
 A journey of a thousand miles does start from a single step.
-I will always remember the generous support from many kind people who helped start me on this public speaking journey.
+I will always remember the generous support from many kind people who helped start me on this journey.

 Bicultural Studies Programme with Hwa Chong Institution (7 November 2020)

-On 7 November 2020 (Saturday), I spoke with Hwa Chong Institution students about Singapore pioneers Seah Eu Chin and Seah Liang Seah in the morning from 9am to 10.30am.
+On 7 November 2020 (Saturday), I spoke with Hwa Chong Institution students about Singapore pioneers Seah Eu Chin and Seah Liang Seah from 9am to 10.30am.
 A total of 25 students and teachers attended the talk.

 Profits, Power, and Parties: Stories of the Original Crazy Rich Asians (23 October 2020)